Genealogical Research in Ukraine and Eastern Europe Expert-Driven Research in Ukrainian and Eastern European archives

 Input info

 Please, contact me and provide all input information you have about the person.
-Even an approximate data could have a big positive impact on results
+Even an approximate data could have a big positive impact on results.
+Will kindly ask you to pay cost of the Expertise.

 Using archival inventories and my long-term experience, I will analyze the information you provided and determine whether it is possible do genealogical research in Ukraine and Eastern Europe, did original records were preserved, and if is there any possible risks.
-Consequently, I will inform you about possibilities to obtain birth documents, cost & terms, list of documents required from you.
+Consequently, I will check facts from your input information and provide you with the clear picture of what we have now and what we will find.

 Invoice